Distilling HF and HCl

 We distill our own high-purity acids, and HF and HCl are distilled in a genuine 2-bottle still that we made in 1989.
 It uses two PFA Nalgene 1-liter bottles, an elbow from Savillex, and two threaded adapters that we had made at the Union College machine shop.
 Most of the description below will reference HF.
-HCl is a little different, as notes below will explain that.
+HCl is a little different, as notes below will explain.

 Unless otherwise specified, the deionized water described here is from the 18 MΩ deionized water system found in the ICP-MS prep hood (southwestern-most).